History of rail transport in Finland: Riihimäki – Saint Petersburg Railway (1868–1870)

 The entire railway including parts in Russia and the Russian rail terminal were the property and responsibility of the Finnish railways, not until 1913 and the building of a bridge over the Neva was the line connected to the railways of Russia proper.

 Hanko–Hyvinkää railway (1872–1875)

 The Hanko to Hyvinkää railway was a private venture funded by which began construction in March 1872, and was opened in October 1873.
-The line was expected to profit from enormous amounts of freight bound for the port of Hanko, unfortunately three years earlier in 1870 the Paldiski–Tallinn–St. Petersburg line was completed in Estonia, which competed.
+The line was expected to profit from enormous amounts of freight bound for the port of Hanko; however, three years earlier in 1870 the Paldiski–Tallinn–St. Petersburg line was completed in Estonia, which competed.

-This first privately financed railway in Finland went bankrupt in 1875 and the Finnish government bought the railway for just over 10million marks.
+This first privately financed railway in Finland went bankrupt in 1875 and the Finnish government bought the railway for just over 10 million marks.